 Step 9: Measure, analyze, and iterate continuously

-Compare data from your pilot against benchmark metrics to assess AI response accuracy ratings and employee satisfaction levels.
-If accuracy is low on a particular topic (e.g., 401k withdrawals), retrain your model immediately with more accurate source data.
+Compare your pilot data against benchmark metrics to assess AI response accuracy ratings and employee satisfaction levels.
+If accuracy is low on a particular topic (e.g., 401(k) withdrawals), retrain your model immediately using more accurate source data.

 Step 10: Scale to adjacent use cases and update policies